secretGeek/til/zoho/catch_all.md

 I had to create the account first.

-In the "Catch all address" you put the complete email address including the domain (even though you've speicified the domain in a drop down above)
+In the "Catch all address" you put the complete email address including the domain (even though you've specified the domain in a drop down above)